How to Make a Strawberry Gimlet or Strawberry Limeade

 Strawberry gimlet

-- Combine about a half cup of ice with the gin, simple syrup, and lime juice into a cocktail shaker and shake.
-Strain into a martini glass and garnish with half of a strawberry.2 ounce gin, 1 ounce (2 tablespoons) strawberry simple syrup from above, ½ ounce (1 tablespoon) lime juice
+- Combine about a half cup of ice with the gin, simple syrup, and lime juice into a cocktail shaker and shake for 10 to 20 seconds until chilled.
+Double strain the gimlet into a martini glass or a rocks glass with a large ice cube and garnish with half of a strawberry.2 ounce gin, 1 ounce strawberry simple syrup, ½ ounce lime juice, strawberry or lime wheel

 Notes